Bringing food for personal use

 - affect our ability to trade with other countries

 - threaten our economy.

-When arriving in New Zealand, you must declare on your passenger arrival card any food you're bringing in.
-You may also need to show it to biosecurity quarantine inspectors.
+When arriving in New Zealand, you must declare on your Passenger Arrival Card any food you're bringing in.
+You may also need to show the food to biosecurity quarantine inspectors.